bb2qqq/pythonstudy/tech_lab/bash_mania/bash_magic.md

 * Find files with word "dwarf" in file name and list them out by last modify time

 	  find -name "*dwarf*"-exec ls -lhrt {} \;

+> !
+NEED IMPROVEMENT  this will list all the content while the found file is in

 * Find file files with particular size print out their total disk usage